-What does a Content Management System (CMS) have in common with the toothpaste industry?
-If you've ever bought a tube, then you know that there are approximately 8 million options, all with different benefits, gimmicks, and promises.
-We think it can feel the same way when it comes to selecting a CMS....(read more)
+What does a Content Management System (CMS) have in common with toothpaste?
+If you've ever bought a tube then you know that there are approximately 8 million options, all with different benefits, gimmicks, and promises.
+Selecting a CMS can feel quite similar....(read more)

-What does a Content Management System (CMS) have in common with the toothpaste industry?
-If you've ever bought a tube, then you know that there are approximately 8 million options, all with different benefits, gimmicks, and promises.
-We think it can feel the same way when it comes to selecting a CMS.
+What does a Content Management System (CMS) have in common with toothpaste?
+If you've ever bought a tube then you know that there are approximately 8 million options, all with different benefits, gimmicks, and promises.
+Selecting a CMS can feel quite similar.

-So how does one choose a platform that can do everything that's needed, but doesn't get in the way with unnecessary features?
+So how do you choose a platform that can do everything that's needed, but doesn't get in the way with unnecessary features?
 That isn't bloated with excess garbage, but is capable of delivering an intuitive experience?
 That is extremely secure, without the need for an in-house Nick Burns?
 That's easy to use, and even *gasp* fun?

 To ensure our clients have full control over their sites, every website that we design and develop is powered by a CMS.
 Over the years we've used a wide variety of options and have learned many lessons along the way.
 Through that experience, we wanted to offer 8 key features to consider when choosing a platform for your next project.